mosteo/sheetmusic/README.md

-## Public domain free music scores
+## My engravings of music in the public domain

 This repository contains my transcriptions of music I have needed at some point.
 Thanks to the [Lilypond](http://lilypond.org/) and [Musescore](https://musescore.org/) projects, any enthusiast can nowadays create, for free, beautiful scores that can be shared and tweaked by future users.
 Heartfelt thanks to the contributors of these and [Frescobaldi](http://frescobaldi.org/) projects.